Donald Glover

-Donald McKinley Glover Jr. (/'glʌvər/; born September 25, 1983), also known by his stage name Childish Gambino (/gæm'biːnoʊ/), is an American actor, comedian, singer, rapper, writer, director, and producer.
-After working in Derrick Comedy while studying at New York University, Glover was hired at age 23 by Tina Fey as a writer for the NBC sitcom 30 Rock.
-He later rose to fame for portraying college student Troy Barnes on the NBC sitcom Community from 2009 to 2014.
-From 2016 to 2022, Glover starred in the FX series Atlanta, which he created and occasionally directed.
-For his work on Atlanta, Glover won various accolades, including two Primetime Emmy Awards and two Golden Globe Awards.
+Donald McKinley Glover Jr. (/'glʌvər/; born September 25, 1983), formerly known by his musical stage name Childish Gambino (/gæm'biːnoʊ/), is an American musician, actor, comedian, and filmmaker.
+While he studied at New York University and after working in Derrick Comedy, a comedy group, Glover was hired by Tina Fey to write for the NBC sitcom 30 Rock at age 23.
+He gained fame for portraying college student Troy Barnes on the NBC sitcom Community from 2009 to 2014.
+He created the FX series Atlanta (2016-2022), which he starred in and occasionally directed.
+For his work on Atlanta, he won various accolades including two Primetime Emmy Awards, as well as two Golden Globe Awards.

-Glover has starred in several successful films including the supernatural horror The Lazarus Effect (2015), the comedy-drama Magic Mike XXL (2015), and science fiction film The Martian (2015).
-He played Aaron Davis in the superhero film Spider-Man: Homecoming (2017), and played Lando Calrissian in the space western Solo: A Star Wars Story (2018).
-He also provided the voice of adult Simba in The Lion King (2019).
-Glover is also a filmmaker, and starred in and produced the short film Guava Island (2019).
-In 2023, he co-created the comedy thriller Swarm.
+Glover has appeared in several films, including the supernatural horror The Lazarus Effect (2015), the comedy-drama Magic Mike XXL (2015), and the science fiction film The Martian (2015).
+He played Aaron Davis in the superhero film Spider-Man: Homecoming (2017), as well as Lando Calrissian in the space western Solo: A Star Wars Story (2018).
+He provided the voice of adult Simba in The Lion King (2019), and produced the short film Guava Island (2019), in which he starred.
+He co-created the comedy thriller television series Swarm (2023).
+Glover is also credited as a principal inspiration for the creation of the Marvel Comics superhero Miles Morales / Spider-Man, whom Glover himself briefly voiced in the animated series Ultimate Spider-Man.
+In 2024, he created and starred in the Prime Video series Mr. & Mrs. Smith.

-Following independently released albums and mixtapes, Glover signed with Glassnote Records in 2011, and released his first studio album, Camp, that year.
-In 2013, he followed this with his second album, Because the Internet.
-Glover's third album, "Awaken, My Love!"
-(2016), spawned the single "Redbone", which peaked at number twelve on the Billboard Hot 100 and eventually earned him his first Grammy Award.
-In 2018, Glover released "This Is America", which debuted at number-one on the Hot 100, and won four Grammy Awards, including for Song and Record of the Year.
-Glover's fourth album, 3.15.20, was released in 2020.
+After a number of independently released projects, Glover signed with Glassnote Records in 2011, and released his debut studio album, Camp, in November of that year to critical and commercial success.
+His second album, Because the Internet (2013) was supported by the single "3005", which became his first Billboard Hot 100 entry.
+His psychedelic funk-inspired 2016 single, "Redbone" peaked at number 12 on the chart, won a Grammy Award for Best Traditional R&B Performance, and preceded the release of his third album "Awaken, My Love!"
+(2016), which saw continued success.
+Glover's 2018 single, "This Is America" debuted atop the Billboard Hot 100, and won in all of the categories for which it was nominated at the 61st Annual Grammy Awards: Record of the Year, Song of the Year, Best Rap/Sung Performance, and Best Music Video; it won a Guinness World Record as the first hip hop song to win in the former two categories.
+His fourth album, 3.15.20, was released in 2020.
+In 2024, he released Atavista, a reworking of 3.15.20, and later his fifth album Bando Stone & the New World.